 - Give your manager(s) access to their results.
 Here's how.

 - Expect them to pick "1 thing" to act on.
 They can use our action planning tool to guide them through selecting an action.
-If you have manager(s) who need some extra help either to get on board or to walk through this, ask your Strategist for help.
+If you have a manager(s) who needs some extra help either to get on board or to walk through this, ask your Strategist for help.

 How are you going to hold them accountable to act?
-Will they turn in their worksheet, or will they have a 1:1 meeting with you to discuss?
+Will they turn in their worksheet, or will they have a 1:1 meeting with you to discuss this?
 If there’s no accountability, there will be little action and therefore little results and even employee doubt in the survey process.

 Should I give my leaders/managers access?

 Yes!
 The only way you can make true engagement change is by making a cultural shift, and you can't do that alone.